Imad1assouli/Imad1assouli-/README.md

 # 💫 About Me:
-😎Iam a software engineering student at the Applied Sciences School in Khouribga.
+Iam a software engineering student at the Applied Sciences School in Khouribga.
 I have a passion for programming and problem-solving.

 As a student, I have completed several projects that have enhanced my skills and understanding.